 Best Vanguard Dividend Fund #5: Vanguard Real Estate Index Fund Admiral Shares

-I mentioned earlier that Vanguard High Dividend Yield excluded real estate investment trusts (REITs).
-But if you want exposure to that sector, you can do so through the Vanguard Real Estate Index Fund Admiral Shares (VGSLX).
+Remember how I said a couple of the aforementioned funds excluded real estate?
+Well, if you want exposure to that sector, you can do so through the Vanguard Real Estate Index Fund Admiral Shares (VGSLX).

-Real estate investment trusts are a special class of company created by Congress in 1960 to help make real estate investing more accessible to the average Joe.
+Real estate investment trusts, or REITs, are a special class of company created by Congress in 1960 to help make real estate investing more accessible to the average Joe.
 REITs own and often operate real estate of all kinds—apartment buildings, office complexes, hotels, you name it.
 And you can buy and sell publicly traded REITs just like any other stock.

 But REITs have a few rules that set them apart from traditional companies.
-Most importantly to income investors: REITs generally enjoy an exemption from federal income taxes … in exchange for distributing 90% of their taxable income as dividends to their shareholders.
-As a result, REIT dividends tend to be mighty generous.
+Most importantly to income investors: REITs generally enjoy an exemption from federal income taxes in exchange for distributing 90% of their taxable income as dividends to their shareholders.
+REIT dividends tend to be mighty generous as a result.

 Vanguard Real Estate Index Fund, and similar products, allow you to invest in dozens if not hundreds of REITs easily and efficiently.
-VGSLX specifically holds roughly 160 real estate stocks that deal in a variety of property types, including industrial, retail, telecom tower, self-storage, office, residential, and more.
-Right now, top holdings include logistics and warehousing REIT Prologis (PLD), telecommunications infrastructure play American Tower (AMT), and mall giant Simon Property Group (SPG).
+VGSLX itself holds roughly 155 real estate stocks that deal in a variety of property types, including industrial, retail, telecom tower, self-storage, office, residential, and more.
+Right now, top holdings include health care property owner Welltower (WELL), logistics and warehousing REIT Prologis (PLD) and telecommunications infrastructure play American Tower (AMT).

-And true to its nature, VGSLX currently yields a healthy ~4%—not just nearly three times what you’d get from an S&P 500 fund, but well more than you’d receive from even most high-yield dividend funds.
+True to its nature, VGSLX currently offers a healthy yield of almost 4%—more than three times what you’d get from an S&P 500 fund, and even better than you’d receive from most high-yield dividend funds.

-You can get VGSLX in ETF form via the Vanguard Real Estate ETF (VNQ), which charges the same 0.13% annually.
+You can get VGSLX in ETF form via the Vanguard Real Estate ETF (VNQ, 0.13% expense ratio), which trades around $90 per share.

 Want to learn more about VGSLX?
 Check out the Vanguard provider site.